Polystyrene: Environmental degradation

 Polystyrene is not biodegradeable but it is susceptible to photo-oxidation.
 For this reason commercial products contain light stabilizers.

 Litter

 Animals do not recognize polystyrene foam as an artificial material and may even mistake it for food.

-Polystyrene foam blows in the wind and floats on water, due to its low specific gravity.
-It can have serious effects on the health of birds or marine animals that swallow significant quantities.
+Polystyrene foam blows in the wind and floats on water due to its low specific gravity.
+It can have serious effects on the health of birds and marine animals that swallow significant quantities.
 Juvenile rainbow trout exposed to polystyrene fragments show toxic effects in the form of substantial histomorphometrical changes.

 Reducing

 Restricting the use of foamed polystyrene takeout food packaging is a priority of many solid waste environmental organisations.
 Efforts have been made to find alternatives to polystyrene, especially foam in restaurant settings.
 The original impetus was to eliminate chlorofluorocarbons (CFC), which was a former component of foam.